 In connection with Legacy Quantum-Si's financial statement close process for the years ended December 31, 2020 and 2019, we identified a material weakness in the design and operating effectiveness of our internal control over financial reporting.
 Legacy Quantum-Si outsourced its accounting and financial reporting to a third-party service provider, and therefore as of and for the years ended December 31, 2021, 2020 and 2019, did not have its own finance function or finance or accounting professionals that had the requisite experience or were in a position to appropriately perform the supervision and review of the information received from that third-party service provider.
 As a result, during the three months ended September 30, 2021, we identified a presentation error of the basic and diluted net loss per share calculation including the weighted-average common stock for the three and six months ended June 30, 2021, which was provided by a third-party service provider.
-This presentation error was due to the material weakness in our ability to appropriately perform the supervision and review of the information received from the third-party service provider.
-This presentation error was due to the material weakness in our ability to appropriately perform the supervision and review of the information received from the third-party service provider.
+This presentation error was due to the material weakness in our ability to appropriately perform the supervision and review of the information and review of the information received from the information received from the third-party service service provider.